Swargadwari Temple Nepal , Find your way to Heaven

 Day 1: Arrival at Kathmandu

-Swargadwari tour starts from your arrival in Kathmandu.
+The Swargadwari tour starts when you arrive in Kathmandu.
 Our team above the Himalayas will pick you up at the airport and transfer you to the hotel.
-You can fresh up and rest for a bit after that if you have time left then you can roam around the road of Kathmandu.
-You can also try the street food of Kathmandu where you will discover the local taste
+You can freshen up and rest for a bit.
+After that, if you have time left, you can roam around the road of Kathmandu.
+You can also try the street food of Kathmandu, where you will discover the local taste.

 Day 2: Sightseeing around Kathmandu

-The second day of your travel is sightseeing around Kathmandu valley.
-There are various places that you can visit in Kathmandu but trekkers prefer to visit the cultural and religious sites.
-For that, you can visit some famous sites like Pashupatinath temple, Swayambunath stupa, BasantaPur temple, Boudhanath stupa, Patan durbar square, and many more.
-You can also go around Thamel Bazar where you can explore the Nepali product.
+The second day of your travel is spent sightseeing around Kathmandu Valley.
+You can visit various places in Kathmandu, but trekkers prefer to see the cultural and religious sites.
+You can see famous sites like Pashupatinath temple, Swayambunath stupa, BasantaPur temple, Boudhanath stupa, Patan Durbar Square, and many more.
+You can also explore Nepali products around Thamel Bazar.

 Day 3: Kathmandu to Nepalgunj

-You can take either airway or the roadway to reach Nepalgunj.
-The airway takes about 30 to 40 minutes of flight and if you take the roadway then it will probably take 4 to 5 hours of the ride.
-On the road travel to Nepalgunj, you can explore the beautiful villages and see the lifestyle of the local people staying there.
+You can take either the airway or the roadway to reach Nepalgunj.
+The airway takes about 30 to 40 minutes of flight; taking the roadway will probably take 4 to 5 hours.
+On the road to Nepalgunj, you can explore the beautiful villages and the local people’s lifestyle.
 You will stay overnight at the hotel in Nepalgunj.

 Day 4: Drive from Swargadwari

 This is the most important day of our travel.
-From Nepalgunj, your first destination will be dang which is at the distance of 178km.
-Swargadwari travel is mostly the drive on the western part of Nepal.
-The drive will serve you an excellent view of nature, which will refresh your body.
-After reach at Dand (Gorahi), have some food there and head toward Swargadwari.
-After visiting the temple, you will have to travel back to Dang and stay overnight there.
+From Nepalgunj, your first destination will be Dang, which is 178km away.
+Swargadwari travel is mostly the drive in the western part of Nepal.
+The drive will give you an excellent view of nature and refresh your body.
+After reaching Dand (Gorahi), have some food there and head toward Swargadwari.
+After visiting the temple, you must return to Dang and stay overnight there.

 Day 5: Dang to Kathmandu via Nepalgunj

 It is now time to travel back to Kathmandu.
-You can take the same route from dang to Kathmandu. we need to drive from dang and reach Nepalgunj enjoying his exhilarating view of the hills.
+You can take the same route from Dang to Kathmandu.
+We must drive from Darn and reach Nepalgunj, enjoying his exhilarating view of the hills.
 You will get a break in Nepalgunj for lunch.
 After that, you can take a flight from Nepalgunj to Kathmandu.
-If your flight is late then you can explore the roads of Nepalgunj.
+If your flight is late, you can explore Nepalgunj’s roads.

 Day 6: Final departure

-As you land in Kathmandu, you will have to get ready for the departure from Kathmandu.
-We hope you liked trekking with us.
+As you land in Kathmandu, you must prepare for your departure.
+We hope you enjoyed trekking with us.
 Happy trekking!

 Interested to Travel in Nepal?
 Make Free Inquiry !

-Here is some trip fact that you should know before traveling to Swargadwari.
+Here are some trip facts that you should know before traveling to Swargadwari.

-• Among many religious and pilgrimage sites in Nepal, Swargadwari is on the top and is even on the list of the national inventory of culture and heritage sites.
+• Among many religious and pilgrimage sites in Nepal, Swargadwari is at the top and even on the national inventory of culture and heritage sites list.

-• Guru Maharaj found the Swargadwari temple and spend his life herding and taking care of the cows.
-He believed cows are the most scared animals and form of the goddess.
+• Guru Maharaj found the Swargadwari temple and spent his life herding and caring for the cows.
+He believed cows were the scariest animals and form of the goddess.

-• During the spring, season the entire trail and the hills around the Swargadwari temple are full of rhododendron.
-The route also goes through the oak and pine forests.
+• During the spring season, the entire trail and the hills around the Swargadwari temple are full of Rhododendrons.
+The route also passes through oak and pine forests.

-• Swargadwari temple the Toposthal means place for mediation.
-Every morning you will see many people doing yoga and meditation.
+• Swargadwari temple, the Toposthal, means a place for mediation.
+Every morning, you will see many people doing yoga and meditation.

-• Meditation here will keep you refreshed as the Himalayas and mountains surround this place.
+• Meditation here will refresh you as the Himalayas and mountains surround this place.

-• The best time to visit the Swargadwari temple is during June and July.
+• The best time to visit the Swargadwari temple is in June or July.

 Book with Confidence